Bubobot-Team/monitoring-stack/README.md

 Please ensure your contributions follow our best practices and include proper documentation.

+## Support

+For support and community engagement, please:
+- Open an issue in this repository for bug reports and feature requests
+- Email us at support@bubobot.com for direct technical assistance
+- Join our DevOps community on Discord: https://discord.gg/qwSKMu4jYA - Connect with fellow engineers focused on system reliability, monitoring, and infrastructure automation

 ## License

 This project is open source and available under the MIT License.
 You are free to: